 Why streaming on TV screens is taking off

-The hallmark of cable TV has been its hundreds of channels that indulge every interest, from mainstream to niche.
-To find out what sets streaming apart, we conducted in-depth interviews with dozens of people across the U.S. late last year.
+The hallmark of broadcast TV has always been the hundreds of channels that cater to every interest — from personal to popular.
+To find out what sets streaming apart, we looked at TV streaming data across Japan, Australia, India, and Vietnam.

-The versatility of streaming video has contributed to increased viewership on TV screens.
-For example, global watch time of both ad-supported and purchased feature-length movies is up 800% year over year, and watch time for live content is up 250%.6 In the U.S. specifically, watch time on TV screens is up 350% for documentaries and 450% for news.7 In the past few months, we’ve also seen that content freshness — and creators’ ability to make videos that reflect our evolving circumstances — add to the appeal of streaming.
-Between mid-March and mid-April, 60% of viewers signed in to YouTube on TV screens watched a video published in the last 7 days.8
+We’ve also seen that content freshness — and creators’ ability to make videos that reflect our evolving circumstances — adds to the appeal of streaming.
+Between mid-March and mid-April, 60% of viewers signed in to YouTube on TV screens to watch a video that had been published in the past seven days.